RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 .. image:: images/Provider2.png
    :name: Provider Settings Page

 **Note:** You need to follow the below steps before adding the settings.
+These steps are used to create the IAM user in the target account which has the following policies attached.
+We perform all the operations using this user.

+Method-1:

 1. Login to the AWS console and navigate to the IAM service.
 2. Click on the "Add User" button and give the username exactly as "RG-PortalUser".
 3. Select Access type as Programmatic access this will create secret key and access key and AWS Management console access.
 You need to use these credentials while creating the settings.